-States as Static Process Profiles
+Should we recognize States as Static Process Profiles?

 For many process profile types we can distinguish an associated static (or ‘null’) process profile type.
 Thus for example a null beat profile is a beat profile in which there are zero beats per interval of time; a null speed profile is one in which speed is zero; a null acceleration profile is one in which acceleration is zero, and so on.